Quintuplin/340FinalProject/README.txt

 		did something very very right, or something very very wrong.

 		8) How we tested for it:
+			By far the most complex, complicated, and least well answered or understood... cache size is an elusive thing to test for, and so easily and concretely looked up that the lack of finding results to support our pre-existing knowledge was tantamount to torture.
+			While one version of the calculation would semi-consistenly find a cache size of .1Megabytes, which is not an unbelievable number
+			(being within an order of most real answers for most cache layers, on most machines)... it would also occasionally return 8M, 10M, or other elusive, questionable results.
+These variances are largely due to the inability of our coding minds to move the timing mechanism outside of the innermost for loop; meaning that any test, over any number of tests, and any number of permutations, would always be carrying significant error forward.
+In attempts to normalize the results, the method was rewritten multiple times, first to refine the scope of sizes tested for to allow for more tests; then by reducing the test count to allow for greater precision in the estimated numbers; then by undoing that because the high precision numbers were just more wrong, and it took too long.
+We even went into calculating the percent difference over previous values, looking for patterns there: Is there a consistent single high value or percentage that lines up with a potential cache layer size?
+What about a low one followed by a high one?
+What about a grouping of similar values indicating they all fit within the same cache layer?
+Sadly, while any one test would return a number of promising results in all of these potential directions (sometimes even hitting the exact known cache size values), any subsequent test would be just as like as not to miss by as wide a margin as was possible in the allowed range of resulting values.
+In the end, cache size is still a mystery; a kraken, laughing leagues below in the depths as we try to swim down to grab it, or even catch a glimpse.

 2.
 	How big is the cache?